 While the IRS is reviewing your offer, this will toll the Collection Statute Enforcement Date and cause your “statute of limitations” to extend beyond 10 years.
 Therefore, it is very important to only submit offers that you believe will qualify based upon your financials.
 If you appeal an OIC denial, it will take several months for them to decide if the appeal is acceptable or not and this too will continue tolling the statute.

 The IRS can’t collect taxes if an OIC is approved.
 This takes about a year from when they apply before it gets accepted or denied.
-If you make a mistake with an offer or fail to report assets that could help you pay your back taxes, the IRS could invalidate your agreement and all of your tax debt has to be paid back immediately.
+If you make a mistake with an offer or fail to report assets that could help you pay your back taxes, the IRS could invalidate your agreement and all of your tax balance has to be paid back immediately.

 Options for rejected offers